 7. Merewether Ocean Baths

 Merewether Ocean Baths has the distinction of being the largest ocean baths complex in the Southern Hemisphere.
 It comprises of two large swimming pools, one of which is perfect for little ones.
 With nearby Surfhouse, covered picnic shelters and change rooms, it’s easy to spend hours down here.
 Lifeguard Services provided seven days a week during swimming season.
 Baths are closed for cleaning once a week so make sure you check the cleaning schedule.
-Merewether Ocean Baths shallow section recommended for kids under 5.
+Merewether Ocean Baths shallow section is recommended for kids under 5.

 8. Stockton Beach